oliegjio/arch/README.md

 **Enable USB Support:**
 1. Install extensions: `yaourt -S virtualbox-ext-oracle`.
 2. Add yourself to VirtualBox group: `sudo gpasswd -a archie vboxusers`.
+Restart may be required.
 3. Open VirtualBox and shutdown all machines.
 Got to: Machine > Settings > USB and enable USB 3.0 or 2.0 support.
 Add new filter for your USB flash.

-Connect USB to VirtualBox Machine: `sudo gpasswd -a archie vboxusers` and restart.
+**Install Guest Additions:** Click on: Devices > Insert Guest Additions...
+Install guest additions on virtual OS.

 ### LAMP Stack Installation:
 1. Install Apache: `sudo pacman -S apache`.